serverless/serverless/docs/6_installing-plugins.md

+---
+title: Installing Serverless Plugins
+description: todo
+layout: Page
+---

 # Adding custom plugins

 Serverless is extendable through plugins.
 Plugins can provide e.g. new CLI commands or hook into existing plugins to extend their functionality.

 Serverless provides [core plugins](core-plugins.md) out of the box but what if you want to add a 3rd party plugin?